awochna/jekyll-blog/_projects/public-health.md

 built in functions were even built as custom modules.

 All the content had to be ported over, including news article archives and old research projects.
-This was done using the feeds and feeds tamper Drupal modules in a reliable and consisten manner.
+This was done using the feeds and feeds tamper Drupal modules in a reliable and consistent manner.
 At the same time, the automatic import and controlled tampering with data gave a unique opportunity to improve the fundamental objects being imported and give them obvious relationships.
 For instance, a faculty member is clearly